-Guelaguetza - Planeta.com
+Guelaguetza

 Some of the most colorful celebrations in the Americas take place in the southeastern corner of Mexico.

-Since 1932 the city of Oaxaca de Juárez , neighboring villages and rural communities have inspired locals and visitors alike with a spectacular display of Indigenous cultures.
+Since 1932 the city of Oaxaca de Juárez, neighboring villages, and rural communities have inspired locals and visitors alike with a spectacular display of Indigenous cultures.

-The Guelaguetza is one of Mexico’s premier celebrations of music and dance with roots that date back to ancient times and in a more polished sense since 1932.
+The Guelaguetza is Mexico’s premier celebration of music and dance with roots that date back to ancient times and in a more polished sense since 1932.
 Also known as Lunes del Cerro (“Mondays of the Hill”), this is the largest folklore festival in the Americas.

 The state-sponsored Guelaguetza takes place at the auditorium on Fortin Hill .
 Smaller Guelaguetzas are held in towns in the Central Valleys, including Zaachila, Cuilapam de Guerrero (near Zaachila), San Antonino Castillo Velasco (near Ocotlán de Morelos), Tlacochahuaya, Reyes, and Villa de Etla.